Pickled Mustard Greens

 I ferment my greens (and pretty much everything else) with this set-up:

-I fermented my greens for 3 weeks, which is an awful long time for some people, and not enough for others.
-I decided to pull them at this point because a) there was a roaring mold cap on the jar (gnarly but not harmful), and b) the greens just looked right.
+I ferment my greens for 3 weeks, which is an awful long time for some people, and not enough for others.
+The greens just looked right.
 How did I know this?
 Hard to say.
 I used The Force.

 Whatever the power was that guided me, it did not steer me wrong.
-These greens are a flavor bomb.
+Pickled mustard greens are a flavor bomb.
 Pungent, because, well, they are mustard greens, spicy from chiles and Sichuan peppercorns, tangy from the ferment and crunchy-ish, too.

 Not cracker crunchy, but the greens still had some bite to them, which was good.
 I was worried that the ferment might make them limp and slimy.

 You can use any sort of mustard, radish or turnip greens, but I used wild mustard.
 It grows with abandon around the farm fields in the Sacramento-San Joaquin Delta, and can be harvested by the grocery bag in minutes.
-My friend Josh and I pillaged these in the beginning of March.
+Start looking for them here in NorCal in winter, sometime around Christmas.